Computer Science, B.A.

 5. Graduates will be able to recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

-6. Graduates will be able to function effectively as a member of a team in developing computing technology and solving technical problems.
+6. Graduates will be able to function effectively as members of a team in developing computing technology and solving technical problems.

 Computer science students must complete a minimum total of 53 credits for the major.